PrivateCoffee/structables/README.md

 4. Run `uwsgi --plugin python3 --http-socket 0.0.0.0:8002 --module structables.main:app --processes 4 --threads 4`
 5. Point your reverse proxy to http://localhost:8002 and (optionally) serve static files from the `venv/lib/pythonX.XX/site-packages/structables/static` directory
 6. Connect to your instance under your domain
+7. Ensure that `/cron/` is executed at regular intervals so that the app updates its cached data.

 ### Production: Docker